bmphx2/CTFs/RITSECCTF2018/Yet Another HR Management/README.md

 The application is developed in GO, so the static analysis is a little bit tricky.

 The binary has five options create/edit/print/delete a person and exit.
+There are no boundries on the application, it is possible to overflow any chunk, edit deleted chunks, etc.

+For leaking the libc, it was created three chunks, deleted the second one and edited the first chunk with bytes overwriting until the libc addresses on the second chunk.

 Full write-up later.